GNOME/balsa/README.md

 User:
 	If the remote SMTP server requires authentication, enter your user name here.
-Note that the exact format depends on the MTA in use.
+Note that the exact format depends on the ISP in use.
 For example, some systems expect a user name, others may require an email address.